qbicsoftware/java-openbis-dropboxes/README.md

 We need to extend from the abstract class `AbstractJavaDataSetRegistrationDropboxV2`, which serves the entry point we need to define in the [dropbox configuration file](https://github.com/qbicsoftware/etl-scripts/blob/master/drop-boxes/register-all-dropbox/plugin.properties).
-The abstract method ``process()`` is then called by the openBIS DSS runtime, one a dataset is dropped in the dropbox and a marker file has been created.
+The abstract method ``process()`` is then called by the openBIS DSS runtime, once a dataset is dropped in the dropbox and a marker file has been created.

 First, we try to parse and validate the incoming dataset.
 This is done by the [DataSetParserHandler](src/main/groovy/life/qbic/registration/handler/DatasetParserHandler.groovy).
-The handler takes a list of available `DataSetParsers`, defined in our [core-utils library](https://github.com/qbicsoftware/core-utils-lib/blob/master/src/main/groovy/life/qbic/datasets/parsers/DatasetParser.groovy).
+The handler takes a list of available `DataSetParsers`, parsers that implement the interface defined in our [core-utils library](https://github.com/qbicsoftware/core-utils-lib/blob/master/src/main/groovy/life/qbic/datasets/parsers/DatasetParser.groovy).
-The approach is simple brute force, the first parser that throws no exception identifies the dataset and determines the type of the returned data set.
+The approach is simple brute force, the first parser that is able to identify the dataset determines the type of the returned data set.

 ```groovy